Polperro: Churches

 Situated in the Anglican diocese of Truro Polperro, although a small village, is served by two Church of England parishes divided by the River Pol: Lansallos to the west and Talland to the east.
 The 19th-century Anglican Chapel of St John, a chapel of ease to Talland Parish Church, stands in the village but no longer conducts services.
 John Wesley preached in the village in 1762 and 1768: by 1792 it was possible to build a large chapel accommodating 250 people and Methodism flourished in Polperro during the 1800s.

 Sclerder Abbey, a Roman Catholic monastery, is located off the road to Looe, just outside the village.

 Science

 Low tide at Polperro harbour in May 2012.

-In the late 19th century, Sir Francis Galton conducted a study of fingerprints at Polperro.
-He chose the village because of the prevalence of intermarriage amongst its inhabitants, being only accessible from the sea or by coastal path at that time.
-His findings helped to advance criminology and sociology and include extensive genealogies of local families which are held at the College of Arms in London.
+In the late 19th century, Frank Perrycoste, Polperro resident from 1898, conducted a study of fingerprints at Polperro.
+He lived in the village and became interested of the prevalence of intermarriage amongst its inhabitants; Polperro being only accessible from the sea or by coastal path at that time.
+His sociological research included extensive genealogies of local families which are held at the College of Arms in London.
+His findings were shared with Sir Francis Galton who helped to advance criminology by the use of fingerprinting of criminals.